What's holding back the economy, what the federal government could do about it, and why it isn't

 What would a do-nothing plan for the economy look like?
 For Congress, that would mean raising the debt ceiling with a clean vote and using the rest of the year to work on a deficit deal for 2012, not 2011.
 For the Federal Reserve, that would mean maintaining its balance sheet and reaffirming a "long term" target for low interest rates.
 This might not be the best case scenario for Summer 2012's post-re-rebounding economy.
 But then again, sometimes doing nothing is better than every reasonable alternative.

-*The downside of this plan, besides its ginormous price tag, is it would cost another trillion dollars and only help homeowners, doing little for struggling Americans who don't own a home.
+*The downside of this plan, besides its ginormous price tag, is it would cost another trillion dollars and only help homeowners, doing little for struggling Americans who don't

 This article available online at: